oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Replacing Transaction Tokens
 A service within a call chain may choose to replace the Txn-Token.
 This can typically happen if the service wants to change (add to, remove, or modify) the context of the current Txn-Token

 To get a replacement Txn-Token, a service will request a new Txn-Token from the Txn-Token Service and provide the current Txn-Token and other parameters in the request.
-The Txn-Token service must be careful about the types of replacement requests it supports to avoid undermining the entire value of Txn-Tokens.

 ### Txn-Token Service Responsibilities
 A Txn-Token Service MUST exercise caution when issugin replacement Txn-Tokens, since replacing Txn-Tokens with arbitrary values negates the primary purpose of having Txn-Tokens.
 When issuing replacement Txn-Tokens, a Txn-Token Service: